-Activities cover five research topics and a data collection and analysis effort:
+Activities cover four research topics and a data collection and analysis effort:

 Collaboration connects national and industry geothermal programmes and establishes direct cooperative links among Members’ geothermal experts.
 Benefits include:

-IEA Geothermal currently comprises 19 Members: 14 Country Members: Australia, France, Germany, Iceland, Italy, Japan, Mexico, New Zealand, Norway, Republic of Korea, Spain, Switzerland, United Kingdom and the United States; the European Commission; and four Sponsors: Canadian Geothermal Energy Association (CanGEA), Green Rock Energy, Ormat Technologies, Spanish Renewable Energy Association (APPA).More about our Members
+IEA Geothermal currently comprises 16 Members: 13 Country Members: Australia, France, Germany, Iceland, Italy, Japan, Mexico, New Zealand, Norway, Republic of Korea, Switzerland, United Kingdom and the United States; the European Commission; and two Sponsors: Ormat Technologies and the Spanish Geothermal Technology Platform (Geoplat).More about our Members